Board of Directors

-Head of Fixed Income Trading and the lead Portfolio Manager for the Pine River Fixed Income Fund and Co-Portfolio Manager for the Pine River Liquid Mortgage Fund.
-Prior to joining Pine River in 2008, Steve was a Vice President and Portfolio Manager at Goldman Sachs based in New York and Beijing from 2002 to 2007, where he was part of a team that managed approximately $40 billion in mortgage backed securities.
+Steve is head of Fixed Income Trading and the lead portfolio manager for the Pine River Fixed Income Fund and co-portfolio manager for the Pine River Liquid Mortgage Fund.
+Prior to joining Pine River in 2008, Steve was a vice president and portfolio manager at Goldman Sachs based in New York and Beijing from 2002 to 2007, where he was part of a team that managed approximately $40 billion in mortgage backed securities.
 From 1999 to 2002, Steve was a Japanese convertible bond trader at Citadel Investment Group in Chicago.
 Prior to that, he was head of mortgage backed securities trading at Cargill.
-Steve received a BA in Economics with Honors from Harvard University in 1991, and served on the board of the National Urban Squash and Education Association.
+Steve received a bachelor's degree in Economics with Honors from Harvard University in 1991, and served on the board of the National Urban Squash and Education Association.